MachangDoniel/Sessional-CSE-3200-System-Development-Project/PDF to EXCEL/README.md

         # Remove commas and add "টাকা মাত্র" at the end
         modified_output = "কথায় : " + words_in_bengali.replace(',', '') + " টাকা মাত্র।"
         return modified_output

+    def convert_suffix_to_bengali(text):
+        # Dictionary mapping English suffixes to Bengali
+        suffixes_mapping = {
+            "1st": "১ম",
+            "2nd": "২য়",
+            "3rd": "৩য়",
+            "4th": "৪র্থ",  # You can add more mappings as needed
+            # Add more mappings for other suffixes
+        }

+        # Replace English suffixes with Bengali equivalents
+        for suffix in suffixes_mapping:
+            if suffix in text:
+                text = text.replace(suffix, suffixes_mapping[suffix])

+        return text

     def print_matching_value_for_file(self, new_file, name, designation):